 Any Staff Council member may request the removal of a member due to: multiple unexcused absences; lack of engagement in Staff Council activities, including committee work; unprofessional behavior; or other behavior alleged to be detrimental to the Staff Council or University policies.

-If the member chooses not to resign, the Staff Council President shall notify all Staff Council members of the removal request, without identifying the submitting member, within one business day of discussion with the member and place the removal request as an emergency meeting with the Staff Council, whereby a quorum is sufficient to resolve the issue.
+If the member chooses not to resign, the Staff Council Executive Board shall notify all Staff Council members of the removal request, without identifying the submitting member, within one (1) business day of discussion with the member and place the removal request as an emergency meeting with the Staff Council, whereby a quorum is sufficient to resolve the issue.

 A vote shall be taken on the member’s removal after the Staff Council discussion.
 If two-thirds of the present Staff Council members vote to remove the member, the member shall immediately vacate their position.